MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-troubleshooting-network.md

 ### Filtering captures

 Some times it isn't possible to tightly scope the traffic captured by Wireshark, for example your application communicates with multiple hosts using various protocols.
 In this scenario, generally with using persistent capture outlined above, it's easier to run analysis after network capturing.
-Wireshark provides the ability to use capture filter-like syntax to be able to analyze captures.
+Wireshark provides the ability to use capture filter-like syntax for analyzing captures.

 Wireshark provides an in-depth [guide](https://www.wireshark.org/docs/wsug_html_chunked/ChapterWork.html) on filtering captures.